 Like other companies, Landsnet had to deal with the impacts of the COVID-19 pandemic on its operations.
 The transmission system is among society's most important infrastructures.
 With this in mind, the Company worked to ensure business continuity during an otherwise challenging period.
 The Company put in place active contingency plans for our activities and have cooperated extensively with the Department of Civil Protection and Emergency Management (DCPEM) with regard to emergency response scenarios.
-Already in March, we transitioned employees to work remotely at home, while at the same time ensuring a sufficient presence of personnel to handle our core operations.
-Our Executive Committee and our Safety Manager held daily meetings, with work conducted in accordance with the DCPEM's contingency plans.
-Throughout the year, our activities were divided into anti-contagion compartments, ensuring separation between different working teams.
+Our activities were subject to various restrictions due to Covid-19 during the year.
+Limits on gatherings were relaxed and tightened a number of times.
+This was dealt with smoothly by the Company, which gained considerable experience on this front in the previous year.
+The basic organisational tenet of our reaction has been to divide our operations into anticontagion compartments, with our most critical worksites given the highest levels of protection.